Get started

 - If you purchase an existing salon, ask the previous owner to fill out an Establishment Closure form.
 You will then submit your own establishment application.
 The establishment license is only valid for the location and owner(s) it was issued to.

-- Note: Your landlord is required to provide information about the accessibility of the building, in case it needs renovations
+- The property owner is required to provide you information about the accessibility of the building, in case it needs renovations.

 Set up your business

-- Apply for a Seller's Permit from the CA Department of Tax and Fee Administration (CDTFA).
+- Seller's Permits are from the CA Department of Tax and Fee Administration (CDTFA).
 Every location must have this permit to sell taxable goods.

 Prepare your space

-- Water and wastewater capacity charge: If your business will use more water than the previous business or resident, you may have to pay a capacity charge to the SF Public Utilities Commission (SFPUC).
+- If your business will use more water than the previous business or resident, you may have to pay a capacity charge to the SF Public Utilities Commission (SFPUC).

 - Tip: Get an estimate of the water capacity charge from the SFPUC before you sign a lease.
-This fee can be high, especially if your location was not used for manufacturing before.
+This fee can be high, especially if your location was not previously a restaurant.

-- Gas and electric services: If your business needs new or additional gas or electric services, contact PG&E Building and Renovation Services to start the application process.
+- If your business needs new or additional gas or electric services, contact PG&E Building and Renovation Services to start the application process.

-- Note: Awning permit fees are waived each year during the month of May.
+- Awning permit fees are waived every May.
 You can qualify if you submit your permit application during the month of May.
-Ask for the permit fee waiver from Planning Department and DBI.

 Salon services